75th Expeditionary Airlift Squadron: Cold War

+Squadron C-5A Galaxy about 1975 (Note: Aircraft is Lockheed C-5A Galaxy, serial 69-0020.)

-In August 1990, the 75th MAS provided strategic airlift in support of the massive coalition forces buildup in Southwest Asia prior to Operations Desert Shield; Operation Desert Storm and Operation Southern Watch.
+In August 1990, the 75th provided strategic airlift in support of the coalition forces buildup in Southwest Asia prior to Operations Desert Shield; Operation Desert Storm and Operation Southern Watch.
 These operations helped contain the expansionist policies of Iraqi president Sadaam Hussein.
 In the wake of the 1991 Gulf War, the squadron also supported Operation Provide Comfort for Kurdish refugees for Kurdish refugees threatened by Iraqi forces.
-In November 1991, the squadron was redesignated the 75th Airlift Squadron (75 AS).
+In November 1991, the squadron was redesignated the 75th Airlift Squadron.